ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 ### 5. Course Format

-Three lectures per week (28 lectures in total):
+Three lectures per week (27 lectures in total):

-* Monday 13:30 - 14:20
+* Monday 10:00 - 10:50
-* Wednesday 13:30 - 14:20
+* Wednesday 10:00 - 10:50
-* Friday 13:30 - 14:20
+* Friday 10:00 - 10:50

 One practical / discussion session per week:

-* Friday 14:30 - 15:20
+* Friday 11:00 - 11:50

 #### 5.1 Lectures

-For every lecture, there is an accompanying Jupyter notebook.
+For each lecture, there is an accompanying Jupyter notebook.
 You should read and familiarize yourself with the notebook before the lecture.

 Every lecture will be structured as follows:

 * A recap from the previous lecture, followed by a short introduction to the new material (~5-10 mins).
 * In the next 30-35 mins, we adopt a flipped classroom format.
-You will be re-reading the preprepared Jupyter notebook.
-This format is adopted to ensure you learn how to program - remember you will only learn the art of python by doing it yourself.
-Brendan and myself will assist you, and fill in any knowledge gaps.
+You will be studying the preprepared Jupyter notebook and working through a lecture specific problem set.
 * A final wrap-up in the last 5 minutes.

 #### 5.2 Practical / Discussion Sessions

 The format of the discussion sessions is left intentionally open.
 It is your time.
-The time is intended for to consolidate your understanding of programming and master your new Python skills.
+The time is intended for you to consolidate your understanding of programming and master your new Python skills.

-The instructor and TA will be present to assist with any questions you may have regarding lecture material, practice problems or assignment questions.
+The instructor and IA will be present to assist with any questions you may have regarding lecture material, practice problems or assignment questions.

 We expect you will use this time to:

 * work on your practice problems, homework and or the final project;
-* ask questions you may have regarding any lecture material, practice problems, assignments or the final project.
+* ask questions you may have regarding any lecture material, lecture specific problem sets, assignments or the final project.

 No Python topic is off-limits - if you have a quesions - please ask.
 We are here to help.